 A. Heat Numbers & Grades of Steel

 Heat numbers found on main members of steel shall be recorded and a checkmark shall be placed by the recorded heat number after acceptability has been verified with the Mill Test Certifications.
 Grades of steel shall be recorded with the heat number.
 When plate-testing frequency is required rather than heat testing, the slab or serial number shall be recorded with the heat number.

-Heat numbers recorded by the Quality Assurance Inspector shall be checked with the fabricator's certified cutting list when that document becomes available.
+Heat numbers recorded by the DOT fabrication inspector 2 shall be checked with the fabricator's certified cutting list when that document becomes available.

 B. Recording Measurements

 After main member structural steel has been measured in accordance with IM 562, the measurements shall be recorded in the following manner: